Today, I am sharing decorating cookies 101 with Wilton royal icing. The Wilton royal icing mix makes it so easy!

 It’s very easy to use Flood icing because it is only two steps.
 The first step is to pipe an outline around the outside edge of the cookie.

-The second step is to apply more pressure to fill inside of the outline.
+The second step is to apply more pressure to fill inside the outline.

 Use the icing tip or a skewer to fill the area completely.
 Pop any air bubbles that appear.
 Gently shake the cookie back and forth to even out the icing.

-To make polka dots, add dots of flood icing of a different color, immediately on top the flood icing.
+To make polka dots, add dots of flood icing of a different color, immediately on top the flood icing (before it dries).

 Within a few seconds, the dots will flatten and look great!

 I am so in love with these polka dot cookies.
-I can’t believe how the Royal Icing 101 kit made it so easy to make these cookies!
+I can’t believe how the using the Wilton royal icing mix made it so easy to make these cookies!

-Ther are other tips in the kit that show how to make your own sprinkles and decorative writing with Royal Icing.
+There are other decorating tips in the kit that show how to make your own sprinkles and decorative writing with royal icing.
 I am going to try those next time.

-This video shows you how to make the Royal Icing and decorate with flood and decorative icing.This was so much fun and I can’t wait to bake and decorate more cookies.
+This video shows you how how to decorate cookies with royal icing using both types, flood and decorative icing.This was so much fun and I can’t wait to bake and decorate more cookies with Royal Icing.

 Pin the image below to your Cookie or Recipe boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!